MASTER OF SCIENCE IN GENERAL PSYCHOLOGY

 - Completion of an undergraduate or graduate course in research methodology with a grade of "C" or better.
 These credits will not be counted as part of their graduate program.

 - Submission of completed Program Application with a personal statement and a curriculum vitae.

 - Submission of three (3) letters of recommendation attesting to academic ability, professional competency, and personal character.

-- A score that places the individual AT the 25th percentile or higher on two of the three areas (verbal, quantitative, and analytical writing) of the Graduate Record Exam (GRE) or AT the 25th percentile or higher on the Miller Analogies Test (MAT).
-Note: Students who plan to pursue a doctoral degree are urged to complete the GRE.
+- A score that places the individual at the 25th percentile or higher on two of the three areas (verbal, quantitative, and writing) of the Graduate Record Exam (GRE), or at the 25th percentile or higher on the Miller Analogies Test (MAT).
+Note: The GRE is recommended, but the MAT is acceptable.

 - Complete an interview with psychology department graduate faculty.
 The application/interview process must be completed prior to enrolling in the 10th graduate hour.